 [Section 175P inserted by No. 75 of 1992 s.
 4.]

 175Q.
-Disclosure of gifts received by other persons who incur expenditure for political purposes
+Gifts received in disclosure period by other persons who incur expenditure for political purposes, return as to required

 (1) Where a person (not being a political party, an associated entity a candidate or a group) incurs expenditure for a political purpose during the disclosure period for an election, the person shall, within 15 weeks after polling day in the election, lodge a return with the Electoral Commissioner in an approved form setting out the relevant details of all gifts received by the person during that disclosure period.